acf-quizbowl/acf-quizbowl.github.io/rules/eligibility-rules.md

 ---

 # Official ACF Eligibility Rules

 **Official Player and Team Eligibility Rules**

-**Last revised August 27, 2016**
+**Last revised October 4, 2019**

-**Effective for 2016-17 competition year forward**
+**Effective for 2019-20 competition year forward**

 *(The following is a comprehensive set of rules for establishing eligibility at collegiate tournaments.
-It is formally binding on all sites of official ACF tournaments held within any given competition year, and may be enforced or modified at the tournament director’s’ discretion at other collegiate tournaments.
-The Official ACF Gameplay Rules are now a separate document from this one.)*
+It is formally binding on all sites of official ACF tournaments held within any given competition year, and may be enforced or modified at the tournament director’s discretion at other collegiate tournaments.
+The official [ACF Gameplay Rules](/gameplay-rules) are now a separate document from this one.)*

 1. In keeping with the typical schedules defined and set by collegiate institutions, the **competition year** [or **academic year**] begins on August 1 of a given calendar year and continues through July 31 of the immediately successive calendar year. *(For ACF purposes, a single competition year begins on August 1, then contains, in order, ACF Fall, ACF Regionals, and ACF Nationals, between then and the immediately successive July 31.)*
     1. The presence of leap days has no bearing on what constitutes a “year” or a “competition year” according to these rules; for example, July 31, 2015 to July 31, 2020 is considered five years and zero days.